-Essential Share Care Agreements
+Essential Share Care Agreements (ESCA's)

 Essential Shared Care Agreements (ESCAs) are written agreements between specialist services and general practitioners, and allow care, specifically prescribing, to be safely shared between them.
 They are individual to a specific drug, and detail who is responsible for what aspect of care, and when early referral is required back to specialist services.
 They allow the seamless transfer of prescribing responsibility from the specialist services to general practice.